RaghavMangrola/node.js-api-sample-project/readme.md

 * body-parser
   * Lets us pull POST content from our HTTP request so that we can do things like create a user
 * bcrypt-nodejs
-  * Allows us to hash our passwords since it is never safe to store passwords plaintext in our databses
+  * Allows us to hash our passwords since it is never safe to store passwords plaintext in our databases